Topological Lattice Defects by Groupoid Methods and Kasparov's KK-Theory: Introduction and Main Statement

 In this work, we present a conceptually different approach to the bulk-boundary principle and formulate a new bulk-defect correspondence principle.
-To explain the strategy, let us recall that any uniformly discrete pattern leads to a closed topological space $\Xi$ inside the space of closed subsets of the euclidean space.
-This space serves as the space of units for the grupoid $\Gg$ mentioned above.
+To explain the strategy, let us recall that any uniformly discrete pattern leads to a closed topological space $\Xi$ inside the metric space of closed subsets of the euclidean space.
+This space $\Xi$ serves as the space of units for the groupoid $\Gg$ mentioned above.
 Traditionally, the bulk-boundary correspondence principle was initiated from the bulk, where one is dealing with a Delone set, not just a uniformly discrete one.
 This, however limits the array of lattice defects that can be generated, specifically, to boundaries and domain-walls.
-On the other hand, the lattice defect introduced in Sec.~\ref{Sec:NewExample} cannot be generated with a fixed bulk system.
-To eliminate this shortcoming, we focus from the beginning on the grupoid associated with the lattice with either a boundary or defect.
-In the examples worked out here, the space of units $\Xi$ of this grupoid looks like in Fig.~\ref{Fig:GenTrans}.
-It has closed invariant accumulation manifolds $\Xi_\infty^i$, which result from exploring the physical pattern in different asymptotic regions, where the pattern looks like a rotated bulk sample.
-As such, the space of units can be naturally divided as $\Xi=\Sigma \cup \Xi_\infty$, or other combinations, which sets an exact sequence of $C^\ast$-algebras \cite{WilliamsBook}
+For example, the lattice defects introduced in Sec.~\ref{Sec:NewExample} cannot be generated with a fixed bulk system.
+To eliminate this shortcoming, we focus from the beginning on the groupoid associated with the lattice with either a boundary or defect.
+In the examples worked out here, the space of units $\Xi$ of this groupoid looks like in Fig.~\ref{Fig:GenTrans}.
+It has closed invariant accumulation manifolds $\Xi_\infty^i$, which result from exploring the physical pattern in different asymptotic regions, infinitely far from the defect and where the pattern looks like a rotated bulk sample.
+As such, the space of units can be naturally divided as $\Xi=\Xi_\infty^c \cup \Xi_\infty$ ($\Xi_\infty^c$ being the complement of $\Xi_\infty$), or other combinations, which sets an exact sequence of $C^\ast$-algebras \cite{WilliamsBook}

-As it is well known \cite{KasparovJSM1981,JensenBook}, if $C_r^\ast(\Gg|_\Sigma)$ is stable, then such exact sequences are classified by a semi-group, which in many instances, becomes a group.
+As it is well known \cite{KasparovJSM1981,JensenBook}, if $C_r^\ast(\Gg|_{\Xi_\infty^c})$ is stable, then such exact sequences are classified by a semi-group, which in many instances, becomes a group.
 This group then is isomorphic to Kasparov's group